ronan22/ctl-utilities/README.md

 onload-middlename-xxxxx.json
 ```

-You may overload config search path with environement variables
+You may overload config search path with environment variables

 * **AFB_BINDER_NAME**: change patern config search path. 'export AFB_BINDER_NAME=sample' will make controller to search for a configfile name 'onload-sample-xxx.json'.
 * **CONTROL_CONFIG_PATH**: change default reserch path for configuration.
 You may provide multiple directories separated by ':'.